 Year 10 Phys Chem is strongly recommended.
 Prior knowledge of the Periodic Table and chemical reactions is necessary.
 Mathematics is also recommended as stoichiometry requires students to complete calculations and transpose formulae.
-There are no prerequisites for entry to Units 1, 2 and 3.
+For entry to Unit 1 and 2, students need to have an 'Above Standard' for General Maths and they need to have an "At Standard" for Advanced Maths.
 Students must undertake Unit 3 prior to undertaking Unit 4.

-Careers in the science and medical fields such as analytical chemistry, chemical engineering, pharmaceutical science, biomedical science, medicine and physiotherapy
+Careers in the science and medical fields such as analytical chemistry, chemical engineering, pharmaceutical science, biomedical science, medicine and physiotherapy.